flanksource/docs/canary-checker/docs/windows.md

 ## 1. Check prerequisites

-In order to run Canary Checker on windows please ensure the following
+To run Canary Checker on windows please ensure the following

 1. Your Windows machine has access to the internet, if not you can copy the [Powershell Install Script](https://link-url-here.org) , the [Canary Checker Executable](https://link-url-here.org) and the [NSSM tool](https://nssm.cc/release/nssm-2.24.zip) to a local folder.

-2. You must be able to execute the powershell install script as a local administrator
+2. You must be able to run the powershell install script as a local administrator
-3. Canary Checker uses an embedded Postgress DB which requires [Microsoft Visual C++ 2015-2022 Redistributable (x64) - 14.38.33130](https://www.microsoft.com/en-us/Download/confirmation.aspx?id=52685)
+3. Canary Checker uses an embedded Postgres DB which requires [Microsoft Visual C++ 2015-2022 Redistributable (x64) - 14.38.33130](https://www.microsoft.com/en-us/Download/confirmation.aspx?id=52685)

 4. Canary checker uses port 8080 (can be changed) for the HTTP API and port 6432 for the embedded postgresql server , ensure these ports are free

 ## 2. Downloading required files

-You only need the powershell script below(assuming internet connectivity).
-Simply place it in the folder you wish to install Canary Checker in.
+You only need the powershell script below(assuming internet connectivity),  place it in the folder you wish to install Canary Checker in.

 ```powershell
 [Net.ServicePointManager]::SecurityProtocol = [Net.SecurityProtocolType]::Tls12